romyaboudarham/frustum-culling/README.md

 # Interactive Demo investigating how to design for optimal performance for large, 2D canvas web applications.

 Built to explore rendering optimisation techniques after a conversation about performance with the Vizcom team.
-Covers frustum culling and level of detail (LOD) using a raw Canvas 2D API (instead of three.js or WebGL) so every decision is visible and measurable.
+Covers viewport culling and level of detail (LOD) using a raw Canvas 2D API (instead of three.js or WebGL) so every decision is visible and measurable.

 ---